My Worst Predictions

 The Complexity of Market Bets #

-Constructing a portfolio to bet on any particular outcome is surprisingly complex, rarely as simple as taking a short or long position.
-For example, if I wanted to bet on Facebook’s decline–as many do–shorting META or buying puts seems obvious.
+Actually placing the bet is harder than the prediction itself.
+If I wanted to bet on Facebook’s decline–as many do–shorting META or buying puts seems obvious.
 But this approach contains several flaws:

 - Such obvious bets are usually priced in